thom-99/insvert_demo/README.md

     mapping is done using [minimap2](https://github.com/lh3/minimap2), which is particularly suited for mapping long reads.
 A preliminary variant calling on the resulting bam file is performed with [sniffles](https://github.com/fritzsedlazeck/Sniffles)

+2.

+---

+# TO DO
+- check how to handle coordinates when building a VFC also thinking about the later step of FASTA modification

+for the final version:

+- try to use as few dependancies as possible
+- add option to avoid placing SVs near chrom ends (buffer by 1kb) def=FALSE
+- add option to simulate SNPs (fix loc parameter of lognormal to 0) (this will inevitably reduce the amount of large SVs)